Thursday, February 21st, 2013 1:09 AM PST

 Poetry and jazz have always been a part of Lisa B’s life.
 Her mother wrote poetry, and her father was a serious aficionado of avant-garde jazz who counted among his friends a number of well-known jazz musicians.
 Jackie McLean was a close family friend, and Lisa B remembers sitting on Elvin Jones’ lap at a party at their family home.
-In the mid-sixties, her young parents hired the Art Ensemble of Chicago to perform at the neighborhood elementary school.

 As a child, Lisa B studied classical piano and was steeped in jazz – in particular, her parents’ favorites Carmen McRae and John Coltrane – as well as R&B and musical theater.
 But as an adult, her first forays into live performance were public readings of her own poetry.